tardisfromtornspace/Bridge-Commander/Documentation/StarcraftIIShipsReadme.txt

 == Changelog ==
-0.4 - Defensive Matrix 0.4
+0.4.5 - Defensive Matrix 0.5, it seems I goofed somewhere and removed the progress I had, so I had to re-create it 0.4 - Defensive Matrix 0.4
 0.3 - Defensive Matrix 0.38 + added weapon sounds
 0.2 - Adjustments to the Minotaur + Added Warp Space tech very strongly based on USS Sovereign's Slipstream